webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   - **MTTR**: Mean Time to Recover.
 Average time required to **recover** from a **system failure**.
   - **Snapshot**: Replicates the **state** of data at a **specific point in time**, allowing for rollback to that state.
   - **3-2-1**: **Three Copies of Data**: Keep at least three copies of your important data.
 This includes the original data and two additional copies. **Two** separate forms of media(physical drive and cloud storage). **One** copy off site.
+  - d
+- Describe Licensing: Socket, Core, Volume, Subscription?
+  - **Volume**: licensing is a special type of software licensing setup that uses a single license key to authorize the software on multiple computers.
+For instance, a company may purchase a software license that allows up to 50 of their employees to use the software at the same time.
+  - **Socket**: based license means that a license for each physical socket is bought regardless of how many CPU cores it has.
+This license gets less expensive as the number of CPU cores per socket increase and load more VMs onto the system.
+  - **Core-based**: licensing requires all physical cores in the server to be licensed.
+Servers are licensed based on the number of processor cores in the physical server.
+  - **Per User**: cost per user.
+  - **Subscription**: model or the pay-as-you-grow model allows billing for only their use of resources.